-An emergency fund is money that’s set aside and easy to access in case of an emergency.
+An emergency fund is a sum of money that’s set aside and easy to access in case of an emergency.
 We’ll further define what an emergency fund is and show you how to save for an emergency fund below.

 Here are some things that would constitute an emergency in the context of this article:

-- You car has repairs that are unexpected such as leaking struts, blown out tires, or an oil leak.
+- Your car has repairs that are unexpected such as leaking struts, blown-out tires, or an oil leak.

-- You house has repairs that are unexpected such as a leaking roof, broken air conditioner, bee hive in your attic (this actually happened to my brother).
+- Your house has repairs that are unexpected such as a leaking roof, broken air conditioner, a beehive in your attic (this actually happened to my brother).

 - You lose your job.
 Being without work and having a list of bills to pay can be terrifying if you are unprepared.